mixmaxhq/redfour/README.md

 ## Etymology

-Shortened (and easier to pronouce) version of "Redis Semaphore"
+Shortened (and easier to pronounce) version of "Redis Semaphore"